TeoWeiShan/Health-365/README.md

     - Type in form with value exceeding 3 in "Enter your height (m)" textbox - Error message in textbox "Value must be greater than or equal to 3" and data not submitted to local storage and not displayed.
     - Enter "BMI Tracker" page without previous data submission - Displays description, form, empty chart and table header only
     - Enter "BMI Tracker" page with previous data submission - Displays description, form, chart and table with previous data stored in local storage.
-4. Recipe Suggestor:
+4. Recipe Suggester:
-    - Enter "Recipe Suggestor" page - Displays description and form.
+    - Enter "Recipe Suggester" page - Displays description and form.
     - Submit empty form without any inputs - Displays random list of recipe containing pictures, link and recipe summary.
     - Submit empty form with any inputs - Displays list of recipe containing pictures, link and recipe summary containing the form inputs.

-The website looks similar throughout different browsers and screen except for the homepage where buttons "BMI Tracker" and "Recipe Suggestor" appear in rows in standard PC screen sizes and columns in standard phone screen sizes.
+The website looks similar throughout different browsers and screen except for the homepage where buttons "BMI Tracker" and "Recipe Suggester" appear in rows in standard PC screen sizes and columns in standard phone screen sizes.

 ## Deployment
 Website: https://teoweishan.github.io/ID_S10205156J_TeoWeiShan_Assg02